AlastairTaft/draft-js-editor/README.md

 A rich text editor built using facebook's [draft.js](https://facebook.github.io/draft-js/).

-*Warning: This repo is still changing a lot, lock to the minor version for now to avoid breaking changes.*
+*Warning: This repo is still a work in progress.*

 Takes inspiration from the text editors on [medium](http://medium.com) and [facebook notes](https://www.facebook.com/notes/).